pcraster/pcraster/source/modflow/documentation/modflow2005.rst

 The Modflow executable (mf2005) shipped with our PCRaster Modflow extension is based on the USGS version 1.12.00.
 You can obtain the original source code from the USGS |usgs_modflow|, or browse our GitHub page |pcr_gh|.

+We used gfortran and gcc version 7.2 to compile the code on Linux and macOS.
-On Unices the source code will be compiled while building the PCRaster project, on Windows the executable distributed by the USGS will be used.
+On Windows the executable distributed by the USGS will be used.

 .. |pcr_gh| raw:: html